Apply for a Bachelor's programme!

 We are glad that you are considering making an application to one of Uppsala University's Bachelor's programmes.

-There are two application periods for Bachelor's programmes and courses starting in the autumn of 2019.
-The first application period, which is open to all international applicants, opens on 16 October 2018 and closes on 15 January 2019.
-We strongly encourage all international students to apply during the first application round.
-Applications are made through www.universityadmissions.se.
+There are two application periods for Bachelor's programmes and courses starting in the autumn of 2020.
+The first admission round, which is open to all international applicants, opens on 16 October 2019 and closes on 15 January 2020.
+We strongly encourage all international students to apply during the first admission round.
+Applications are made through the national central application system for international students www.universityadmissions.se.

 The second application round is primarily for Swedish students, and is open from 15 March to 15 April 2019.
-Applications are made through www.antagning.se.
+Applications are made through the application system in Swedish www.antagning.se.
 Please note that only students who are citizens of a country within the European Union, European Economic Area and Switzerland can apply during this application round.

 How to Apply